nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Filter pet list: `filter`

-If you just want to know common information about some pets, you can filter the pet list by a specified field.
+If you just want to know common information about some pets, you can filter the pets in WoofAreYou by a specified field.
 * You can filter by date, to find out which pets are present on a given date.
-* You can filter by appointment, to check which pets have appointments on a given date.
+* You can filter by appointment, to find out which pets have appointments on a given date.
 * You can filter by owner's name, to find all pets with the same owner.
 * You can also filter by tags, to find all pets of a common breed.